Disease Guide ·Degenerative Myelopathy ·2026

 Diagnosis - $1,500-$3,000

-DM is a diagnosis of exclusion — meaning other causes of hind leg weakness must be ruled out first.
-MRI ($1,500-$2,500) rules out disc disease and spinal tumors.
-Genetic testing ($50-$200) confirms the SOD1 mutation.
-Neurological exam ($100-$300) assesses reflexes and nerve function.
-Definitive diagnosis is only possible post-mortem through spinal cord biopsy.
-Average $1,500-$3,000
+Diagnosis of exclusion - rule out other causes first.
+MRI ($1,500-$2,500) rules out disc disease and tumors.
+Genetic testing ($50-$200) confirms SOD1 mutation.
+Neurological exam ($100-$300) assesses reflexes.
+Average $1,500-$3,000.

 Management - $100-$300/Month

-There is no cure or treatment that slows DM.
-Management focuses on maintaining mobility and quality of life.
-Physical therapy and hydrotherapy ($100-$300/month) help maintain muscle mass.
-Mobility carts (wheelchairs) cost $200-$600.
-Harnesses and slings for support ($30-$100).
-Supplements like vitamin E and aminocaproic acid are sometimes tried ($30-$50/month) with unproven benefit.
-Average $100-$300/month
+No cure.
+Focus on maintaining mobility and quality of life.
+Physical therapy and hydrotherapy ($100-$300/month) maintain muscle mass.
+Mobility carts ($200-$600).
+Harnesses and slings ($30-$100).
+Supplements like vitamin E ($30-$50/month) with unproven benefit.
+Average $100-$300/month.

 Total Cost - $2,000-$6,000+